-Not every seat on a flight can be booked on points.
+Not every seat on a flight can always be booked on points.
 This notion discourages many people who are hesitant to get into award travel.

 (Rewards programs that do allow “any seat to be booked on points” – even if it’s at a poor value – tend to heavily advertise it, because they know how much frustration it causes customers.)

 Finding award availability on your preferred segments can be quite a challenge.
 You have to juggle your travel dates, the size of your travelling party, your preferred airlines and airports… it’s not easy!

 The less flexibility you have, the sooner in advance you’ll need to book.
 And then you’re also contending with how far out each airline releases their award calendar.